WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 refresh it.
 The server would typically delete this registration when the customer ends its service with the provider.

-The handler description has a list of media sources and sinks that the endpoint has, and an ID for each which monotonically increases from
+The advertisement has a list of media sources and sinks that the endpoint has, and an ID for each which monotonically increases from
-0. There are four types - mics, cameras, screens and speakers.
-An endpoint can have more than one of each.
-The case of PSTN gateways or traditional voice-only phones is simple - they have a single mic and a single speaker, mapping to sending and receiving audio.
-This is true for a PSTN gateway regardless of its capacity.
-In other words, if a PSTN gateway has a circuit switched line card with 100 ports, its handler description still has just one mic and one speaker.
+0. Furthermore, each source and sink is of a particular type - audio or video.
+An advertisement can contain more than one of each.
+The case of PSTN gateways or traditional voice-only phones is simple - they have a single source for audio and a single sink for audio, This is true for a PSTN gateway regardless of its capacity.
+In other words, if a PSTN gateway has a circuit switched line card with 100 ports, its advertisement still has just one source and one sink.

-A three-screen telepresence system might have three screens, three mics, three cameras, and three speakers, and represents the opposite end of the spectrum in terms of complexity.
+A three-screen telepresence system might have three sinks for video, three sources for audio, three sources for video, and three sinks for audio, and represents the opposite end of the spectrum in terms of complexity.

 For each source or sink, there are one or more parameter sets that can be specified.
 Each parameter in the parameter set has a name and a